megregg07/tls-web-portal/webapp.md

   <h1 style="color: #1b365d; margin-top: 0; margin-bottom: 15px; font-size: 2.2em;">TLS Web Application Suite</h1>
   <p style="margin-bottom: 35px; color: #555;">
     Welcome to the IPA computational toolkit.
 Most users can go straight to the core Data Analysis Platform.
-If you are starting with raw data formats, use our companion file formatting utilities below to prepare your datasets first.
+If you are starting with raw target outputs, use our matching file formatting utilities below to compile your datasets first.
   </p>